aletheia-foundation/aletheia-admin/ROADMAP.md

 Lisa is attending [Force 11](https://www.force11.org/article/force2017-abstract-announcement) to present Aletheia.

-## Milestone: MozFest and Minimum Viable Product (MVP) - October 27th 2017
+## Milestone: MozFest and  - October 27th 2017

 Kade has applied to run a presentation at MozFest.
 At very least he will be at MozFest to help out anyway so he can talk to people about Aletheia.

+## Milestone: Minimum Viable Product (MVP) 1st January 2018

+Aletheia's bare bones realase of a client that you can upload to a decentralised database and download from a decetralised database.

 * current issues in our MVP project [here](https://github.com/orgs/aletheia-foundation/projects/1).